nav7FSC/HospitalManagementApp/README.md

 ## Features
 - **User Authentication**: The application includes a secure login system where users register and log in with unique credentials.
 This feature helps protect sensitive information and ensures that only authorized personnel access the system.

-- **Patient Management**: Users can add new patients, edit existing records, and maintain comprehensive medical histories, including allergies and treatments.
+- **Patient Management**: Users can add new patients, edit existing records, and maintain comprehensive medical histories.
 This feature enables healthcare providers to quickly access vital patient information during visits.

 - **Appointment Scheduling**: Staff can easily schedule, modify, or cancel patient appointments.
-The system provides a calendar view for better visibility of appointments and sends automatic reminders to both patients and staff, reducing the likelihood of missed appointments.
+The system provides a calendar view for better visibility of appointments.

 - **Billing and Invoicing**: The application generates invoices for patient services automatically based on the treatment provided.
-It tracks payments and outstanding balances, streamlining the billing process and improving revenue management for the hospital.
+Streamlining the billing process and improving revenue management for the hospital.

-- **Inventory Management**: Users can manage and track medical supplies, equipment, and medications.
-The system notifies staff when stock levels are low, allowing for timely restocking and minimizing disruptions in patient care.

 - **Report Generation**: The application provides tools to create various reports, such as daily patient visits, treatment summaries, and financial performance.
 These reports help hospital management analyze trends, improve services, and make data-driven decisions.